Session MCP Server

 session_id | string | ✓ | Webfuse Session ID |

-target | string | ✓ | Target (CSS selector or Webfuse ID or coordinates in format ‘[x,y]‘) |
+target | string | ✓ | Target element: a CSS selector, a wf-id string from a snapshot, or coordinates as ‘[x,y]‘ |

 options.button | string | Mouse button to use: ‘left’ (default), ‘middle’, or ‘right’. | |